-How advertisers can connect with relevant audiences through streaming TV and audio
+How advertisers can connect with relevant audiences through Streaming TV and audio

 26 October 2021

 Audiences can access streaming media from almost anywhere – wherever they have a television, smartphone or computer – which means it can be included in almost any part of their lives.
 Streaming content can reach audiences in a variety of moments throughout their day.
-They might be streaming a film for family movie night, playing music to keep them energised during a workout, or watching a cooking show to inspire them while they make dinner.
+They might be streaming a film for family movie night, playing music to keep them energized during a workout, or watching a cooking show to inspire them while they make dinner.

 What this means is that, for advertisers, streaming media presents the opportunity to meet audiences where they are.
 The best advertising isn't an interruption, but an addition to the customer experience.